Snowy Hydro Discovery Centre

 The Snowy Hydro Discovery Centre is a state-of-the-art visitor facility showcasing the remarkable story of the Snowy Mountains Hydro-Electric Scheme, from the days of early construction days to the pivotal role the scheme continues to play today.

-Known as the "gateway to the Snowy Mountains, the idyllic town of Cooma provides an ideal base for visitors planning a trip to the nearby ski destinations of Thredbo or Perisher Valley during the winter months.
+Known as the gateway to the Snowy Mountains, the idyllic town of Cooma provides a convenient base for visitors planning a trip to the nearby ski destinations of Thredbo or Perisher Valley during the winter months.

 The Lambie Town Walk is a 5 km self-guided tour that introduces you to Cooma's history.
 You'll pass the town's heritage railway station, quaint cottages and Lambie Gorge, originally an Aboriginal women's site.